Learn Data Journalism

 Here's a personal story that highlights three major mistakes to avoid in your learning journey.
 If you approach things in the right way, we think you'll be surprised with how fast you progress, and how more you enjoy the process!

 Below, we've outlined a logical course sequence with three steps.
-The first step, which is entirely free, is doable in less than a month, and will give you enough skill to start doing data projects that can actually impact your work.
+The first step is doable in less than a month, and will give you enough skill to start doing data projects that can actually impact your work.

 Learn Interactively with Dataquest